peb7268/AdvancedJavaScriptForBeginners/README.md

 ## Today's Topics: The Single Responsibility Pattern
 1. Definition
 2. Using Delegation to enforce SRP
-3. SRP Doesnt just apply to methods and functions
+3. SRP Doesnt just apply to Classes
+    * Methods and functions
+    * Config files
+    * Even files to an extent

 ### Agenda
 | No. | Title | Class Link | Working File | Notes |